DesiQuintans/Pistol_Pilferer/README.md

 ## Frequently Asked Questions

-### How do new modded guns get added to Pistol Pilferer?

-They're added by name using scripts that I run.
-The scripts retrieve the metadata of the guns, use that metadata to group the guns into loot pools, and then I update those loot pools in the mod.

 ## Why don't I ever see a modded gun that I have installed appear as loot?

 You could just be unlucky and not have had it drop yet.
 There are a few other possibilities, though: